banner

 • Stiffness after resting

-• Your joints may feel warm to touch, become swollen and hard to move, and have limited range of motion.
+• Your joints may feel warm to the touch, become swollen and hard to move, and have limited range of motion.

 Osteoarthritis